 The content on this page is for academics interested hosting a student, submitting a project proposal and/or undertaking supervision duties.
 For individuals and clinicians wishing to undertake a PhD, please see the regular PhD programme and Doctoral Clinical Fellows sections of this site.

 As part of this scheme, the HEI and Crick academics work together to produce a joint project proposal and once recruited to, act as coprimary supervisors with equal scientific input.
 The host department covers the tuition fees and 50% of costs (stipend and consumables).
 These students normally split their time between their Imperial and Crick supervisor’s labs 50:50, though this may vary according to how the science and project develop.

 When: The call for joint HEI-Crick funded PhD project proposals usually opens to academics in May and closes in mid-June.

-Apply: If your department opts-in to this scheme, you will be notified in May 2023 that the call for joint project proposals is open via departmental comms.
+Apply: If your department opts-in to this scheme for 2024-intake students, you will be notified in May 2023 that the call for joint project proposals is open via departmental comms.

 Full details on the Crick PhD Programme are available on the Crick website.

 PhD Programme: core-Crick funded

 These students are based full time at the Crick, but encouraged to be part of the Imperial College London community.
 This scheme is for Imperial faculty who would like to become the university secondary supervisors of Crick-based students registering at Imperial.
 This role is slightly different to the Imperial second supervisor role.
 University secondary supervisors join the student’s Thesis Committee and meet with the student at 6 key progression points during the PhD, to provide scientific advice and guidance as the PhD project develops, and to monitor progress.
 They also meet with the student and Crick primary supervisor at least once a year to discuss the project, and provide links to and knowledge of university resources.